xr0-org/blog/updates/09-linkage.md

 2. All abstracts that appear for a function must be equivalent[^eq]

 3. Function prototypes must have abstracts.

+  [^eq]: We're using equality of the string forms as a proxy for semantic equivalence later, which would permit, for example, variation in (abstract-)local variable names.

 Rule (1.) is justified by the [Rationale for C89][rat], which explains that